KaraM-99/KaraM-99/README.md

 # 👋🏽 Hi, I'm Karabo Machokoto
 🎓 Computer Science Student(focused on Cloud Computing,AI & Data Analysis)
-🌍 Based in Botswana| 🌐 Passionate about AWS, Artificial Intelligence, and cloud automation
+🌍 Based in United States| 🌐 Passionate about AWS, Artificial Intelligence, and cloud automation
 🎯 Preparing for CompTIA exams, AWS exams.
-🎒 Transitioning from Procurement/finance to tech — driven to build intelligent, scalable solutions
+🎒 Transitioning from Procurement to tech — driven to build intelligent, scalable solutions
 💡 Exploring the intersection of cloud and artificial intelligence

 ## 🛠️ Tools and Interests